sathyavati/gene-expression-analysis/README.md

-🧬 Gene Expression Analysis & Disease Relationship
+# 🧬Gene Expression Analysis and Disease Relationship

-# 📌 Project Overview
+## 📌 Project Overview

 This project explores how gene expression data and clinical features can be used to predict: